marcalperapoch/learning-go/README.md

 fmt.Println(hypot(5, 12))
 ```

+Of course they can have pointers as arguments.
+This can be useful to modify the value of the argument parameter.

 #### Closures
  A closure is a function value that references variables from outside its body.
 The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.